Columbia Law School Sexuality and Gender Law Clinic

-Jenny Ma joined the Clinic’s faculty last year as a lecturer in law.
+Jenny Ma directed the Clinic during the Spring 2019 semester, after having joined the Clinic’s faculty two years ago as a lecturer in law.
 Jenny is a litigator at the Center for Reproductive Rights, which uses the power of the law to advance reproductive rights as fundamental human rights around the world.
 She has previously worked as a litigation associate at Patterson, Belknap, Webb and Tyler LLP, where she represented interests of amicus curiae in Obergefell v.
 Hodges and domestic abuse clients petitioning for legal status under the Violence Against Women Act.
 She clerked for Judge John T. Noonan, Jr. of the U.S. Court of Appeals for the Ninth Circuit and Judge Robert W. Sweet of the Southern District of New York.
 Jenny received her B.A. from Wesleyan University, her M.A. in American Studies from Columbia University Graduate School of Arts and Sciences, and her J.D. from Columbia Law School.